modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 ### Observations and measurements of the Brownian motion.

 The first observations of Brownian motion were made in 1785 by Jan Ingenhousz (1730-1799), who described the "erratic" motion of carbon particles on the surface of alcohol.
 In 1827, the botanist Robert Brown (1773-1858) observed under a microscope the random movements of pollen grains from the plant *Clarkia pulchell* suspended in water.
-He published his results in a book with the not so brief title of *“A brief account of microscopical observations made in the months of June, July and August, 1827, on the particles contained in the pollen of plants; and on the general existence of active molecules in organic and inorganic bodies”*.
+He published his results in a book with the not so brief title of *A brief account of microscopical observations made in the months of June, July and August, 1827, on the particles contained in the pollen of plants; and on the general existence of active molecules in organic and inorganic bodies*.

-Many years later in 1910, Jean Perrin (1870-1942) published the results of his work in the article *"Brownian motion and molecular reality"* and in the book *Les atoms* edited in French in 1914 and translated into English in 1916.
+Many years later in 1910, Jean Perrin (1870-1942) published the results of his work in the article *Brownian motion and molecular reality* and in the book *Les atoms* edited in French in 1914 and translated into English in 1916.
 The reported results verified Einstein's theory.

 Perrin carried out experiments on sedimentation (the settling of suspended particles caused by gravity) and was able to prove the validity of the analogy between the molecules of a gas and the particles suspended in a liquid.
 He observed the movement of the particles through a microscope, whose eyepiece was equipped with a grid that served as a coordinate system (Figure 7.2).
 He showed that the displacement of particles resulted in a certain vertical distribution and counted the number of particles contained in a drop of water located at different depths.
 The concentration of particles was higher at greater depths.